// AI Agent Tools

 Add DataBlue as an MCP Server.

-Drop this into your MCP client config and your agent gains web search and scraping tools on the next restart.
-That's the whole integration.
+Drop this into a JSON-based MCP client config, like Claude Desktop, Cursor, or Cline, and your agent gains web tools on the next restart.
+Codex uses an equivalent TOML block, covered in the docs.

 claude_desktop_config.json